Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 - Simply say “I’m sorry” when you’re wrong.

 - Encourage your partner if they seem despondent.

 - Ask your partner “How are you really doing?”—and then really listen to their response.

-It takes true compassion to turn your own wants/desires aside and let free adults make their own mistakes; free will gives others the right to choose…
+It takes genuine compassion to turn your own wants/desires aside and let free adults make their own mistakes; free will gives others the right to choose…

 At times prayers are all one can offer.